ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

+= 1.0.77.5 (9th June 2021) =
+* Fixed: Some issues found while refresh the individual extension from the Extension section #5056
+* Fixed: Referenced AMP URL is self-canonical AMP when AMP takeover is enabled #5053
+* Fixed: Remove AMP blocks from options panel for CWV #5052
+* Fixed: Incorrect link in the Breadcrumb #5050
+* Fixed: Blank taxonomy in option panel #5037

 = 1.0.77.4 (1st June 2021) =
 * Improvements: Added dynamic copyright code so that year changes automatically #5019
 * Improvements: Added  Smart Sticky Header Extension #5001